 McBride coached three individuals to NCAA East Regionals qualifying marks in a total of four events last season, after advancing five individuals to regionals in seven events in 2014.
 In 2013, six throwers qualified for regionals in seven events, a year after four Boilermakers qualified in McBride's first year on staff.

 During his time at Purdue, McBride has coached the throws group to a total of 209 points and 20 medals (top three finish) at Big Ten Championships.

 While at Marshall, McBride coached three women's school records.
 Those records came in the indoor and outdoor shot put as well as the javelin.
 Along with those records, McBride led his student-athletes to numerous top three marks in multiple events.

 McBride graduated from Purdue in 2004 with a degree in selling and sales management.
 He also minored in organization and leadership supervision.
 He is now married to his wife, Cheyenne.
-They have two children, a son Brogan (5) and a daughter Eleanora (1).
+They have three children, sons Brogan (8) and Maxius (1), and a daughter, Eleanora (5).